eevee/eev.ee/pages/projects.markdown

 date: 2012-10-16 19:02
 comments: true
 sharing: false
+home-title: code, etc.
+home-color: #0883a4
+home-image: logo-code.png
+home-desc: things i have made with the aid of computers, beep boop

 I like to tinker.
 Here are some things I'm tinkering with.
 Few of them are finished, but some of them are useful, and all of them would appreciate a pull request...